montasirazad/softnio-task/README.md

 # Assignment For Front-End Engineer – Fresher

-### Assignment specification

-Any external css library or framework is not used in both version.
+### Any external css library or framework is not used in html and react version of this.

 ## How to run